jsifuentes/4chan-archiver/README.md

 # chan-archiver

 This project was a pet-project for a few months.
-This project stemmed from a conversation I had with a journalist who was interested in collecting *all* 4chan posts that occurred on a board.

 This application will: